-The Junior Campus follows the Montessori method of education and focuses on the WHOLE CHILD APPROACH.
+The Junior Campus follows the Montessori method of education and focuses on the whole child approach.
 The Montessori principles address the physical, social, emotional, cognitive and the spiritual development of the child.
-Every Montessori classroom is a PREPARED ENVIRONMENT – an environment that is beautiful, structured, is developmentally appropriate, provides freedom of choice and scope to experience and internalize.
+Every Montessori classroom is a prepared environment – an environment that is structured, is developmentally appropriate, provides freedom of choice and scope to experience and internalize.

 Exercises of Practical Life (EPL)

-The aim of the EPL activities is to help the child in taking care of the self, taking care of the environment and also in learning early life skills.
-These activities are designed to enhance the child’s attention span and improve controlled movement of hands and body.
-Pouring of grains from one container to another, opening and closing of containers, making of buttermilk and lime juice, cut-ting carrots, pounding pottukadalai(roasted Bengal gram), washing hands and washing chowkis are some of the activities offered under EPL.
-These activities help our Pre-Primary I children settle in the environment and form a foundation for all other activities in the environment.
+The aim of the EPL activities is to help the child in taking care of the self, taking care of the environment, taking care of social relations and also in learning early life skills.
+These activities help improve the child’s hand and eye coordination, increase control in the coordination of his movement and gain independence.
+Rolling and unrolling of the mat, pouring of grains from one container to another, opening and closing of containers, making of buttermilk and lime juice, cutting carrots, pounding pottukadalai(roasted Bengal gram), washing hands and washing chowkis are some of the activities offered under EPL.
+These activities help our Pre-Primary children settle in the environment and form a foundation for all other activities in the environment.

 ‘The senses are gateways to intelligence.
 There is nothing in intelligence that did not pass first through the senses.’ – Aristotle

 Bhagavad Gita chanting is a tradition at Hari Shree and a regular activity in the Junior Campus.
 Chanting has a plethora of benefits.
-Among them is its intrinsic ability to calm the mind, relieve stress, and induce a positive vibration in the body.
+Among them is its intrinsic ability to calm the mind and induce rhythm, politeness and togetherness.
 It is also believed to strengthen memory, concentration and improve diction.

-All festivals are celebrated with great joy and fervor.
+All festivals are celebrated with great joy and fervour.
 Parents and grandparents are invited to participate in some of the festivities.

 Parent Child Program